Huotes/CommitMaker/README.md

 All arrays Chuck Norris declares are of infinite size, because Chuck Norris knows no bounds.

 Chuck Norris once ordered a steak in a restaurant.
 The steak did what it was told.

+There is no theory of evolution, just a list of creatures Chuck Norris allows to live.